Corton Capital Inc. Invests $288,000 in Immunovant, Inc. (NASDAQ:IMVT)

-Corton Capital Inc. bought a new stake in Immunovant, Inc. (NASDAQ:IMVT – Free Report) during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm bought 7,505 shares of the company’s stock, valued at approximately $288,000.
+Corton Capital Inc. acquired a new position in Immunovant, Inc. (NASDAQ:IMVT – Free Report) in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
+The fund acquired 7,505 shares of the company’s stock, valued at approximately $288,000.

-Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-Ensign Peak Advisors Inc boosted its holdings in Immunovant by 72.6% in the third quarter.
-Ensign Peak Advisors Inc now owns 6,350 shares of the company’s stock valued at $35,000 after acquiring an additional 2,670 shares during the last quarter.
-UBS Group AG raised its position in Immunovant by 205.7% in the third quarter.
-UBS Group AG now owns 6,978 shares of the company’s stock valued at $39,000 after purchasing an additional 4,695 shares during the period.
-Barclays PLC raised its position in Immunovant by 2,558.1% in the second quarter.
-Barclays PLC now owns 2,286 shares of the company’s stock valued at $43,000 after purchasing an additional 2,200 shares during the period.
-Metropolitan Life Insurance Co NY raised its position in Immunovant by 24.7% in the second quarter.
-Metropolitan Life Insurance Co NY now owns 2,951 shares of the company’s stock valued at $56,000 after purchasing an additional 585 shares during the period.
-Finally, Principal Financial Group Inc. raised its position in Immunovant by 17.6% in the second quarter.
-Principal Financial Group Inc. now owns 15,327 shares of the company’s stock valued at $60,000 after purchasing an additional 2,293 shares during the period.
-Institutional investors and hedge funds own 42.45% of the company’s stock.
+Several other institutional investors have also recently bought and sold shares of IMVT.
+FMR LLC raised its position in shares of Immunovant by 47.5% during the 3rd quarter.
+FMR LLC now owns 7,748,546 shares of the company’s stock valued at $297,467,000 after acquiring an additional 2,494,678 shares during the last quarter.
+BlackRock Inc. raised its position in shares of Immunovant by 6.7% during the 2nd quarter.
+BlackRock Inc. now owns 4,201,314 shares of the company’s stock valued at $79,699,000 after acquiring an additional 264,133 shares during the last quarter.
+State Street Corp raised its position in shares of Immunovant by 27.5% during the 1st quarter.
+State Street Corp now owns 3,967,605 shares of the company’s stock valued at $61,538,000 after acquiring an additional 854,662 shares during the last quarter.
+Perceptive Advisors LLC raised its position in shares of Immunovant by 95.4% during the 2nd quarter.
+Perceptive Advisors LLC now owns 2,523,783 shares of the company’s stock valued at $47,876,000 after acquiring an additional 1,231,925 shares during the last quarter.
+Finally, Federated Hermes Inc. raised its position in shares of Immunovant by 281.2% during the 1st quarter.
+Federated Hermes Inc. now owns 1,903,894 shares of the company’s stock valued at $10,491,000 after acquiring an additional 1,404,404 shares during the last quarter.
+Institutional investors own 42.45% of the company’s stock.

-In other Immunovant news, CFO Eva Renee Barnett sold 2,930 shares of the company’s stock in a transaction on Thursday, February 22nd.
-The stock was sold at an average price of $36.15, for a total value of $105,919.50.
-Following the transaction, the chief financial officer now owns 320,420 shares of the company’s stock, valued at $11,583,183.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-In other news, insider Julia G. Butchko sold 1,297 shares of the business’s stock in a transaction on Friday, January 5th.
-The shares were sold at an average price of $38.59, for a total transaction of $50,051.23.
-Following the transaction, the insider now directly owns 409,963 shares in the company, valued at approximately $15,820,472.17.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, CFO Eva Renee Barnett sold 2,930 shares of the business’s stock in a transaction on Thursday, February 22nd.
-The shares were sold at an average price of $36.15, for a total transaction of $105,919.50.
-Following the transaction, the chief financial officer now owns 320,420 shares in the company, valued at $11,583,183.
+In related news, insider Julia G. Butchko sold 1,297 shares of the firm’s stock in a transaction dated Friday, January 5th.
+The shares were sold at an average price of $38.59, for a total value of $50,051.23.
+Following the completion of the sale, the insider now directly owns 409,963 shares in the company, valued at approximately $15,820,472.17.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, CEO Peter Salzmann sold 3,824 shares of the company’s stock in a transaction that occurred on Friday, January 5th.
+The shares were sold at an average price of $38.59, for a total transaction of $147,568.16.
+Following the completion of the transaction, the chief executive officer now directly owns 944,685 shares in the company, valued at approximately $36,455,394.15.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, insider Julia G. Butchko sold 1,297 shares of the company’s stock in a transaction that occurred on Friday, January 5th.
+The stock was sold at an average price of $38.59, for a total transaction of $50,051.23.
+Following the transaction, the insider now owns 409,963 shares of the company’s stock, valued at $15,820,472.17.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 17,151 shares of company stock valued at $659,896.
-Corporate insiders own 4.80% of the company’s stock.
+In the last ninety days, insiders sold 17,151 shares of company stock worth $659,896.
+Insiders own 4.80% of the company’s stock.

-Immunovant (NASDAQ:IMVT – Get Free Report) last announced its earnings results on Monday, February 12th.
-The company reported ($0.36) EPS for the quarter, topping the consensus estimate of ($0.43) by $0.07.
-Research analysts forecast that Immunovant, Inc. will post -1.73 EPS for the current fiscal year.
+Immunovant (NASDAQ:IMVT – Get Free Report) last posted its quarterly earnings data on Monday, February 12th.
+The company reported ($0.36) EPS for the quarter, topping analysts’ consensus estimates of ($0.43) by $0.07.
+Analysts forecast that Immunovant, Inc. will post -1.73 EPS for the current year.

 About Immunovant